Overview

 createOrderCallback

-has two new options to opt into the app switch flow: returnUrl
+has three new options added to it to opt into the app switch flow: returnUrl

 .
 Merchants can pass in the new options in their paypalCheckoutInstance.createPayment()